jpaquim/psycle/cpsycle/readme.txt

 Visual Studio

+You can use the current community version 2022 with the install option "Windows desktop development with C++ in Visual Studio".
-To build the windows version with Visual Studio 2019, check out the psycle svn trunk, open in the cpsycle directory  "cpsycle.msvc-2019.sln", choose Build target Win32 or X64) and ensure that the startproject is host.
+To build the windows version, check out the psycle svn trunk, open in the cpsycle directory  "cpsycle.msvc-2019.sln", choose Build target Win32 or X64) and ensure that the startproject is host.
 Compile the solution.
 If something went wrong press CTRL + SHIFT + B to try again.